WeiyingZhao/WeiyingZhao.github.io/_pages/cv.md

 Education
 ======

-*  2015-2019, Ph.D. in Signal and Image Processing, IMAGES/LTCI, Télécom ParisTech
+*  2015-2019, Ph.D. in Signal and Image Processing, IMAGES/LTCI, Télécom ParisTech / University Paris-Saclay
 *  2012–2015, Master of Science, Department of Spatial Information and Digital Technology, China University of Mining and Technology (CUMT)
 *  2008–2012, Bachelor of Science, Department of Spatial Information and Digital Technology, CUMT (Ranking : 4/160)